sbg/sevenbridges-r/README.md

 <a name="features"/>

 ### Features
-The sevenbridges-r package includes the following features:
+The sevenbridges package includes the following features:

 * A complete API R client with a user-friendly, object-oriented API with printing and support operations for API requests relating to users, billing, projects, files, apps, and tasks.
 Short examples are also included, as shown below:

 ```r
 ## Get a project by pattern-matching its name